Jacobson-CompSysBio/MENTOR/README.md

   --outdir OUTDIR       Save dendrogram and clusters to path. (default: None) --out-dendrogram OUT_DENDROGRAM, -d OUT_DENDROGRAM
-                        Save dendrogram to path. (default: None) --out-clusters OUT_CLUSTERS, -c OUT_CLUSTERS
+                        Save dendrogram to path. (default: None) --no-plot             Do not plot the dendrogram. (default: False) --out-clusters OUT_CLUSTERS, -c OUT_CLUSTERS
                         Save clusters to path as tsv file with columns "label", "cluster".
 When --threshold is 0 (the default) each gene is put into a separate cluster (i.e., every cluster has only a single gene).
                         (default: None)
-  --path-to-conda-env PATH_TO_CONDA_ENV
-  --path-to-rwrtoolkit PATH_TO_RWRTOOLKIT
+  --no-clusters         Do not export clusters to file. (default: False) --path-to-conda-env PATH_TO_CONDA_ENV --path-to-rwrtoolkit PATH_TO_RWRTOOLKIT
   --multiplex MULTIPLEX